zedxmidkidlit1/kyauksetu-erp/README.md

 vendor/bin/sail artisan key:generate
 ```

 Update database values in `.env` if needed.
-The active project environment is PostgreSQL-oriented.
+The active project environment is Sail/PostgreSQL-oriented.
+For Android emulator testing, use `http://10.0.2.2/api/v1` as the Flutter base URL when Sail exposes the app on port 80.

 ### Run migrations and core seeders